 TWI Job Safety (JS)

-PREVENT ACCIDENTS AND INJURIES BY EMPOWERING FRONTLINE WORKERS TO MAINTAIN A HEALTY, SAFE WORK ENVIORMENTS AND PROCESSES
+PREVENT ACCIDENTS AND INJURIES BY EMPOWERING FRONTLINE WORKERS TO MAINTAIN HEALTY, SAFE WORK ENVIRONMENTS AND PROCESSES

 Training Within Industry Job Safety (TWI JS) teaches supervisors how to engage employees in improving the safety of their working conditions.
 Frontline workers will learn how to analyze hazardous situations and break the chain of causation that leads to accidents.
 TWI Job Safety keeps workers safe, happy, and compliant with OSHA and EPA regulations.